Detroit: Become Human: Reception

 Detroit: Become Human received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+OpenCritic, another aggregator, assessed that the game received strong approval, being recommended by 71% of critics.

 Destructoids Chris Carter said that, despite tiring of Quantic Dream's penchant for detective stories, he enjoyed its execution and Connor's "calm demeanor and android origin".
 Carter praised the setting, calling it "believable" and "captivating", while also noting that the "smaller moments" were among its strengths.
 Michael Goroff of Electronic Gaming Monthly favoured the fact that the playable characters were androids because their second-class citizenship status created an "effective viewpoint".
 The controls and quick-time events were also subject to approval.
 Goroff lauded the "incredibly satisfying and sometimes unexpected" impact of the collective decisions and declared this the game's "biggest accomplishment".
 Writing for Game Informer, Kimberley Wallace agreed with Carter's assessment of the "little moments" and said the character development was "fun to watch", well-handled, and the "highlight of the game".
 She appreciated how the branching narratives affected the latter parts and complimented Quantic Dream for the "impressive" achievement.
 Paul Tamburro at Game Revolution wrote that Detroit: Become Human boasted a "compelling world ... enriched by fantastic performances and state-of-the-art motion-capturing".
 He commended Curry, Dechart, and Williams for their "engrossing performances" and said the game was among "the most well-acted" around.
 He also felt the choices "drastically" changed the story.

 Peter Brown of GameSpot welcomed the variety of cycling between characters for ensuring player engagement.
 The game's "most dreadful and horrific scenes" made a considerable impression on Brown, some of which he found to be "truly unforgettable".
 Additionally, he remarked that the visuals were beautiful and "captivating to behold".
 GamesRadar+s Andy Hartup praised Quantic Dream for making "an interactive story capable of provoking genuine, honest, and varied emotions".
 He thought the consequences of the decisions were "utterly delightful", albeit rarely, and saw the setting as "beautiful".
 Hartup liked the character models, calling them "the most remarkable you’ll see in gaming", and favoured the eyes in particular.
 On the decision-making aspects, he proclaimed Detroit: Become Human "the new gold standard ... for meaningful choice in gaming".
 Lucy O'Brien at IGN wrote that the game "manages to be a frequently moving melodrama that bends to your choices with meaningful results".
 She also praised the acting of Curry, Dechart, and Williams, observing different benefits to each character.
 O'Brien appraised the general plot as "big, ambitious fun" and the environments as "beautifully detailed".
 Like Goroff, Wallace, Tamburro, and Hartup, O'Brien found the "branching paths to be multiple and deep", while also complimenting the flowcharts, a feature Colm Ahern of VideoGamer.com singled out as one of the game's few redeeming qualities.